 - Stops along the Great Ocean Road

-Of course these drive times are all total estimates, and the journey could take much longer (or potentially shorter) depending on if you’re travelling by car, tour, and during weekends or off-peak times.
+Of course, these drive times are all estimates, and the journey could take much longer (or potentially shorter) depending on whether you’re travelling by car, tour, or during weekends or off-peak times.
 Always allow extra time!

 Similarly, while the longer driving distances are still doable (and often quite popular) as day trips, you may prefer to make some of the lengthier getaways into a weekend trip.

 There’s no doubt Melbourne is a great city to visit with many fantastic attractions to keep visitors busy.
 But if you’d like to get out of the city for a while, the waterfront in Geelong is the perfect destination for a relaxing day trip.

 Just an hour from Melbourne by car, train or ferry, Geelong is Victoria’s second-largest city.
 But with its friendly locals and relaxed atmosphere, it retains its small-town vibe.
 The north-facing waterfront with its spectacular views is the star attraction here, drawing visitors from around the country.

 The vibrant, modern area is filled with cafes, bars, restaurants, public artworks, fun activities for kids and adults (helicopter rides!), and markets and festivals if you come on the right day.

 A highlight of any visit to the Geelong foreshore is Eastern Beach.
 Located at the eastern end of the waterfront, the precinct is home to the iconic promenade and shark-proof swimming enclosure.